sujith-eag/personal-site/content/docs/os/os_mca/os_u4_q.md

 ---

-1. Exemplify the process of paging and segmentation of memory.
+### Memory Management Concepts

+#### Segmentation

+- What is Segmentation?
+Illustrate it with a neat sketch.
-2. With a neat diagram, explain the concept of segmentation.
+- With a neat diagram, explain the concept of segmentation.
 What are the advantages of segmentation?
-3. What is Segmentation?
-Illustrate it with a neat sketch.
+- Exemplify the process of paging and segmentation of memory.
+- Paging vs Segmentation: Explain with examples and differences.

+#### Paging

+- Explain paging and its hardware with a neat diagram.
+What are the advantages of paging?
-4. With a neat diagram of paging hardware, explain the concept of paging.
+- With a neat diagram of paging hardware, explain the concept of paging.
 How does paging differ from segmentation?
 Explain with an example.
-5. Explain paging and its hardware with a neat diagram.
-What are the advantages of paging?
-6. Describe paging with the hardware diagram.
+- Describe paging with the hardware diagram.
-7. With a neat diagram, explain paging hardware with TLB.
+- With a neat diagram, explain paging hardware with TLB.
-8. With a neat diagram and example, demonstrate the working procedure of paging hardware with TLB.
+- With a neat diagram and example, demonstrate the working procedure of paging hardware with TLB.
-9. Explain with the help of a neat diagram how TLB can be used to improve Effective Access Time.
+- Explain with the help of a neat diagram how TLB can be used to improve Effective Access Time.

+---

+### Page Faults and Handling

-10. Under what circumstances do page faults occur?
+- Under what circumstances do page faults occur?
 Describe the actions taken by the OS when page faults occur.
-11. With a neat diagram, describe the steps in handling a page fault.
+- With a neat diagram, describe the steps in handling a page fault.
-12. Describe the steps in handling a page fault with a neat diagram.
+- Describe the steps in handling a page fault with a neat diagram.

-13. Distinguish between: i) Logical vs physical address space  ii) Paging vs segmentation  iii) First fit and best fit algorithms

-14. Discuss first-fit, best-fit, and worst-fit strategies of dynamic memory allocation.
+---

+#### Fragmentation

-15. Distinguish between internal fragmentation and external fragmentation.
-How do you overcome the problem of both internal and external fragmentation?
+- Distinguish between internal fragmentation and external fragmentation.
+How do you overcome the problem of both?

-16. Write a note on trashing.

-17. Explain briefly the structures of the following Page tables: i) Hierarchical page table ii) Inverted page table

-18. Write short notes on the following: i) Swapping process in memory  ii) Fragmentation.
+- Write short notes on the following: Fragmentation.

-19. Illustrate the facts and concepts for the following terms: i) Dynamic Loading  ii) Address Binding  iii) Swapping.

-20. What do you mean by memory protection?
-Elaborate on the facts of memory protection with proper justifications.

-21. Calculate the maximum number of pages needed if a system supports a 16-bit address line and 1KB page size.

-22. Define Access Matrix for protection and how it is implemented.

-23. Illustrate how swap space management is implemented.
+#### Allocation Strategies

+- Distinguish between: First fit and Best fit algorithms.
+- Discuss first-fit, best-fit, and worst-fit strategies of dynamic memory allocation.
-24. Explain the strategies for selecting the free hole.
+- Explain the strategies for selecting the free hole.

-25. Give five memory partitions of 100KB, 500KB, 200KB, 300KB, and 600KB (in order).
+- Give five memory partitions of 100KB, 500KB, 200KB, 300KB, and 600KB (in order).
 How would each of the first-fit, best-fit, and worst-fit algorithms place processes of 212KB, 417KB, 112KB, and 426KB (in order)?
 Which algorithm uses the memory efficiently?

-____
+---

+### Addressing and Address Space

+- Distinguish between: Logical vs Physical address space.
+- Illustrate the facts and concepts for the following terms: Address Binding.
+- What do you mean by memory protection?
+Elaborate on the facts of memory protection with proper justifications.
+- Calculate the maximum number of pages needed if a system supports a 16-bit address line and 1KB page size.

+---

+### Swapping and Memory Techniques

+- Write short notes on the following: Swapping process in memory.
+- Illustrate the facts and concepts for the following terms: Swapping.
+- Illustrate how swap space management is implemented.
+- Write a note on thrashing.
+- Illustrate the facts and concepts for the following terms: Dynamic Loading.

+---

+Page Table Structures
+- Explain briefly the structures of the following Page tables:  i) Hierarchical page table  ii) Inverted page table

+Protection and Access Control
+- Define Access Matrix for protection and how it is implemented.

+---

+1. A process references 5 pages (A, B, C, D, E) in the following order: A, B, C, D, A, E, B, C, E, D. Assuming the replacement algorithms are FIFO, LRU, and Optimal, find out the number of page faults during the sequence of references, starting with an empty main memory with 3 frames.

-1. Illustrate any two page-replacement algorithms for the following reference string: 1, 2, 3, 4, 1, 2, 5, 1, 2, 3, 4, 5.
+2. Illustrate any two page-replacement algorithms for the following reference string: 1, 2, 3, 4, 1, 2, 5, 1, 2, 3, 4, 5. compare the number of page faults for algorithms algorithms using three frames.

-2. Given the page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6, and 3 frames, compare the number of page faults for the following page replacement algorithms: LRU, FIFO, Optimal page replacement algorithm.
+3. Given the page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6, and 3 frames, compare the number of page faults for the following page replacement algorithms: LRU, FIFO, Optimal page replacement algorithm.

-3. A process references 5 pages (A, B, C, D, E) in the following order: A, B, C, D, A, E, B, C, E, D. Assuming the replacement algorithms are FIFO, LRU, and Optimal, find out the number of page faults during the sequence of references, starting with an empty main memory with 3 frames.

-4. A process references 5 pages (A, B, C, D, E) in the following order: A, B, C, D, A, E, B, C, E, D. Assuming the replacement algorithms are FIFO, LRU, and Optimal, find out the number of page faults during the sequence of references, starting with an empty main memory with 3 frames.

-5. A small computer has 4 page frames.
+4. A small computer has 4 page frames.
 A process makes the following list of page references: 1, 2, 3, 4, 0, 3, 2, 1, 5, 2, 3, 1, 2, 5, 0.
 How many page faults occur using FIFO, LRU, and Optimal page replacement algorithms?

-6. Consider the following page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 3, 6.
+5. Consider the following page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 3, 6.
 Find out the number of page faults, assuming 3 frames, using: FIFO, LRU, Optimal page replacement algorithm.

-7. Consider the following page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6.
+6. Consider the following page reference string: 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6.
 How many page faults would occur in the case of:  FIFO, LRU, Optimal page replacement algorithms assuming three and four frames?

-8. A computer has 4 page frames.
+7. A computer has 4 page frames.
 A process makes the following list of page references: 1, 2, 3, 4, 6, 3, 2, 1, 5, 2, 3, 1, 2, 5, 6.
 How many page faults occur using: FIFO,  LRU, Optimal page replacement algorithms?
 Consider that initially 3 frames are filled for FIFO, 2 frames are filled for LRU, and 1 frame is filled for Optimal page replacement.

-9. Consider the reference string 7, 2, 3, 4, 3, 2, 1, 4, 5, 2, 3, 1, 8, 7, 3, 2, 4, 1, 1, 2 with 3 memory frames.
+8. Consider the reference string 7, 2, 3, 4, 3, 2, 1, 4, 5, 2, 3, 1, 8, 7, 3, 2, 4, 1, 1, 2 with 3 memory frames.
 Determine the page faults using: FIFO, LRU, Optimal page replacement algorithm.
 Consider that initially 3 frames are filled.

-10. Consider the reference string 1, 2, 3, 4, 2, 2, 5, 3, 2, 1, 6, 3, 4, 5, 3, 1 with 3 memory frames.
+9. Consider the reference string 1, 2, 3, 4, 2, 2, 5, 3, 2, 1, 6, 3, 4, 5, 3, 1 with 3 memory frames.
 Determine the page faults using: FIFO, LRU, Optimal page replacement algorithm.

-11. A small computer has 3 page frames.
+10. A small computer has 3 page frames.
 A process makes the following list of page references: 5, 4, 3, 2, 1, 4, 3, 5, 4, 3, 2, 1, 5.
 How many page faults occur using FIFO, LRU, and Optimal page replacement algorithms?

-12. A small computer has 3 page frames.
-A process makes the following list of page references: 5, 4, 3, 2, 1, 4, 3, 5, 4, 3, 2, 1, 5.
-How many page faults occur using FIFO, LRU, and Optimal page replacement algorithms?

-13. Consider the reference string 1, 2, 3, 4, 6, 5, 2, 5, 5, 6, 4, 1, 1, 2, 3, 4 with 4 memory frames.
-Determine the page fault using: FIFO, LRU, Optimal page replacement algorithm.

-14. Consider the reference string 1, 2, 3, 4, 6, 5, 2, 5, 5, 6, 4, 1, 1, 2, 3, 4 with 4 memory frames.
+11. Consider the reference string 1, 2, 3, 4, 6, 5, 2, 5, 5, 6, 4, 1, 1, 2, 3, 4 with 4 memory frames.
 Determine the page fault using: FIFO, LRU, Optimal page replacement algorithm.

 _____